Abraham Redwood: Philanthropy

+Of his legacy, it was said of Redwood that "[h]is munificence [...] took so wide a range as to rank him with the Harvards, Yales, and Berkeleys."

+Following his donation of five hundred pounds sterling to fund the library's original book collection, on August 22, 1747, an act of the Rhode Island General Assembly incorporated the Redwood Library.
+Redwood's donation purchased over one thousand three hundred volumes for the new library.
+Several other prominent slave owners appear on the original list of forty-six proprietors, including William Vernon and Simon Pease.

+In 1769, Abraham Redwood was the largest subscriber of a group advocating for the placement in Newport of a newly formed Rhode Island college.
+Greater subscriptions were raised by a Providence group for the same purpose, which fixed its location there.
+The college would later become known as Brown University.

 Slave owner

 Abraham Redwood was one of Newport, Rhode Island's largest slave owners.
 Diana Redwood (1739–1822) and Newport Redwood (1716–1766) are recorded as two enslaved people Redwood kept in Newport.
 The 1774 Census of Newport, Rhode Island records two presumably free African householders with the surname Redwood, Cuff Redwood and Phillies Redwood.
 Scipio and Oliver, two enslaved Africans Redwood kept on his plantation in Antigua, were burned at the stake for suspected involvement in a conspiracy to start a slave revolt in 1736.

 In 1775, the Society of Friends of Rhode Island, believing slavery and the Atlantic slave trade to be unchristian, formally asked Redwood to free the people he had enslaved.
 Redwood refused, and the Quakers disowned him.
 Redwood's biographer, Gladys Bolhouse, writes that Redwood, now sixty years old, believed his "whole livelihood as well as the inheritance of his sons depended on the plantation and the plantation could not be run without slaves."

-Upon his death in 1788, Redwood transferred the ownership of slaves in Newport and Antigua to his children and grandchildren.
+Upon his death, Redwood transferred the ownership of slaves in Newport and Antigua to his children and grandchildren.
 On the 1774 Census of Newport, Redwood has three enslaved people living in his home.
 An inventory of his Cassada Garden in Antigua showed that he owned two hundred and thirty-eight slaves.
 In total, Redwood owned well over two hundred enslaved people, making him, at the time of his death, the largest slave owner living in the city of Newport.